 The Negative て形: ~なくて & ~ないで

 Previously, we learned how to make the て形 in the affirmative (positive sentences), but it is also possible to combine the conjunctive particle ~て with the auxiliary adjective ~ない to create the negative て形.
-What’s confusing is that there are actually two ways to go about this.
+Confusingly, there are two ways to go about this:

 With the first method, you get ~なくて.
 With second method, you get ~ないで.
 These forms, although etymologically more or less the same, are used in different grammatical circumstances.